 When a child’s body continually produces oxytocin – along with healthy dopamine and serotonin – children grow up and become healthy adults.

 So this blog ends at it began:

 Why did the Father give the boy those instructions?
 Why did He tell him to eat often from the “trust me” tree, but warn the boy of a great curse if he ate of the “be good” tree?
 What did He know that we don’t?

-I’ll be an active participant in the FaceBook discussion group; we’ll wrestle together, struggle together, and celebrate together – as we witness the fruit of the “trust Me” tree.
+I’ll be an active participant in the FaceBook discussion group; we’ll wrestle together, struggle together, and celebrate together as we learn to connect and reconnect in relationships of trust.

 The first offering of this course will be limited to 50 participants – and this “freshman” class will receive a 50% discount for participating in this “first run” of the course.

-If you’d like to join me on this journey – or you’re just interested in learning more – follow this link to the contact page and include “wrestling with grace – in real life” in the comment section.
+If you’d like to join me on this journey – or you’re just interested in learning more – follow this link to the contact page and include “connecting…and reconnecting – at home” in the comment section.
 I’ll send you email updates – and you can learn more before you make a commitment.